-If the settlement income is contributed to a traditional IRA such income is not currently includible in the taxpayer's gross income.
+If the settlement income is contributed to a Roth IRA such income is not currently includible in the taxpayer's gross income and becomes basis in such Roth IRA.

 A qualified taxpayer means:

 - 1. Any individual who is a plaintiff in the civil action In re Exxon Valdez, No. 89-095-CV (HRH) (Consolidated) (D. Alaska); or - 2.
 Any individual who is a beneficiary of the estate of such a plaintiff who acquired the right to receive qualified settlement income from that plaintiff and was the spouse or an immediate relative of that plaintiff.